 “Despite the post-Christmas gloom, it’s always amazing,” Scott smiles.
 “You get a great sense of how the community supports the Appeal.
 It’s a reminder that we’re not alone — and that’s a great feeling.”

-This year, 40 years will have passed since “an extraordinary man with a particular set of circumstances” urged the people of Belfast to “save the children, feed the hungry, heal the sick.”
-While violence and division have dominated the city’s news since then, Belfast has been unstinting in its support for Black Santa.
+This year, over 40 years will have passed since “an extraordinary man with a particular set of circumstances” urged the people of Belfast to “save the children, feed the hungry, heal the sick.”
+Since then, Belfast has been unstinting in its support for Black Santa.

 “This Appeal is from the community, for the community,” Dean Mann explains.
 “It’s about a city that’s been painted in a negative light for too long.
 Despite the bad times they endured, people worked hard to maintain the community spirit that Belfast’s so good at.
 Black Santa feeds into that.”